Principles of social and psychological inquiry

 To what extent should a social and psychological researcher care about the issues that arouse public concern?
 Is a researcher who is affected by policy developments an engaged researcher or a compromised one?
 This module begins your journey in postgraduate study by bringing into critical focus the practices of conducting and communicating social and psychological research today.
 The module equips you to ask questions about how research gets constructed and who is doing the construction.
 Designed for students fascinated by the dynamics of research who wish to actively intervene in professional or everyday environments influenced by social and psychological research.

-Upon completion of this module you will have the training in how to appraise qualitative and quantitative analysis and assess the veracity of different methods.
+Upon completion of this module, you will have the training in how to appraise qualitative and quantitative analysis and assess the veracity of different methods.
 You will be equipped to confidently assess social and psychological studies and communicate your assessments to academic and non-academic audiences, offline and online.
-You will also gain a new skill for your own professional contexts on how to observe a social problem or phenomenon, frame it, and ask new questions about it.
+You will also gain new skills for your own professional contexts, such as how to observe a social problem or phenomenon, frame it, and ask new questions about it.

 This interdisciplinary module draws from criminology, cognitive studies, counselling, forensic and social psychology.
 Topics across these fields have been selected for their contemporary relevance, including questions on criminalisation of vulnerable people, such as homeless people and people seeking refuge.
 They have also been chosen to problematise common-sense understandings, e.g. humanitarianism and charitable giving or restorative justice.
 The topics are understood in their historical and scientific context, e.g. how ‘obedience’ became constructed as the concept we must understand to ensure the horrors of World War Two could not occur again, or how ‘homosexuality’ moved from ‘mental illness’ to socio-cultural identity.